 This little plant with pink and lilac flowers grows on cliffs near the sea. together with other grasses suited to the salty air.
 This isolation has favoured the growth of various typical and unique species.

-IOLM OAK Quercus ilex The balance between all the plant communities of the Archipelago is the key to preserve this extraordinary biodiversity
+IOLM OAK Quercus ilex

 Once widespread. it was exploited by man for wood and substituted by the low Mediterranean scrub.
 On certain islands. there are protected. centuriesold trees remaining.

 DARTFORD WARBLER ylvia undata)

-FAUNA